eric-cgn/docker-airprint/README.md

 * Changed base image to Debian w/ x86 arch support so older Brother driver bins will run
 * Changed networking to macvlan to run alongside other docker services on machines (requires dedicated ip on subnet)
+* Changed the avahi service generator to include the friendly name and the product name in the txt record

 ## Getting Started